drone-ah/wordsonsand/blog/_posts/2011-11-11-elder-scrolls-v-skyrim-1111.md

 Along the invisibility spell, Oblivion was suddenly much easier to play.
 I also got the hang of regularly swapping between and using the various spells.
-Major Heal wounds instead of health potions became a habit particularly since my Magika restoration usually meant that Magika was still going up after I\'d killed all the enemies around the extra regen was just going to waste.
+Major Heal wounds instead of health potions became a habit particularly since my Magika restoration usually meant that Magika was still going up after I'd killed all the enemies around the extra regen was just going to waste.

 In short, Oblivion is a complex game and you cannot over-specialise if you want to be able to succeed.
 As the prebuild Sorcerer class, I had an unusual